Mintbase/Grants-Program/applications/mobile-game-framework.md

 ## Future Plans

 * We want to create a mobile game in a military-economic strategy genre with Substrate blockchain.
 Then publish our game to Google Play and App Store.
 Continue to develop and polish it.
 * Integrate non-fungible tokens (NFT) in our game world in the form of game items.
 Also, add ability to create and deploy smart contracts by players to enhance their base or automate things.
-Run mainnet and connect to Polkadot as a parachain.
+Run mainnet and connect to Mintbase as a parachain.

 <!-- Reference Links block -->